Scooter (motorcycle): United Kingdom

-In the United Kingdom, Douglas manufactured the Vespa under license from 1951 to 1961 and assembled them from 1961 to 1965.
+In the UK, Douglas manufactured the Vespa under license from 1951 to 1961 and assembled them from 1961 to 1965.
 BSA and Triumph made several models of scooter including the BSA Dandy 70, the Triumph Tina, and the Triumph Tigress.
 The Tigress was made from 1959 to 1964 and was sold with a 175 cc 2-stroke single engine or a 250 cc 4-stroke twin; both versions used a foot-operated four-speed gearbox.
 The 250 twin had a top speed of 70 mph.
 The BSA Sunbeam was a badge engineered version of the Tigress.

 The early 2000s saw the small scale production of the Scomadi scooter, a retro styled UK designed and manufactured scooter.
 Scomadis were styled after classic Lambrettas.
 A number of different models at different capacity was produced.
 Production was later moved to Thailand.

 Eastern Bloc

 In Eastern Bloc countries scooters also became popular in the second half of 1950s, but their production was a result of planned economy rather than market competition.
 The Soviet Union started in 1957 with producing reverse engineered copies of 150 cc Vespa and 200 cc Glas Goggo as Vyatka and Tula T-200 respectively.
 They and their developments were manufactured in big numbers into the 1980s.
 In East Germany, IWL manufactured several own design 125 cc and 150 cc scooters (most notably SR 59 Berlin) from 1955 to 1964, when the authorities decided to switch the production to trucks.
 There were also produced small 50 cc Simson scooters, manufactured into the 1990s.
 From 1959 until 1965 there was produced the only Polish scooter, 150 cc to 175 cc WFM Osa.
 In Czechoslovakia, there was produced a unique 175 cc scooter Čezeta at the outbreak of 1950s/1960s, then there remained only small 50 cc Jawa scooter-style mopeds.